microsoft/vscode-gradle/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Output from "Gradle Tasks"**
+**Output from "Gradle for Java"**
-You can find this by clicking on the "Output" panel, then selecting the "Gradle Tasks" channel from the dropdown.
+You can find this by clicking on the "Output" panel, then selecting the "Gradle for Java" channel from the dropdown.

 **Does the bug still exist if you disable all other extensions?**
 Yes/No